ShresthaRajat/mgarden/content/Cloud Computing/AWS/Compute/ASG.md

 A service from [AWS](Cloud%20Computing/AWS/AWS.md) to spin up [EC2](Cloud%20Computing/AWS/Compute/EC2.md) instances as well as remove them automatically according to the situation.

-For example the asg can be hooked up to an cloudwatch alarm when the ec2 instance status check fails.
-Then cloudwatch then notifies the autoscaling group which spins up a new instance.
+For example the [ASG](Cloud%20Computing/AWS/Compute/ASG.md) can be hooked up to an [Cloudwatch-Alarms](Cloud%20Computing/AWS/Monitoring/CloudWatch.md#Cloudwatch-Alarms) when the [EC2](Cloud%20Computing/AWS/Compute/EC2.md) instance status check fails.
+Then [CloudWatch](Cloud%20Computing/AWS/Monitoring/CloudWatch.md) then notifies the [ASG](Cloud%20Computing/AWS/Compute/ASG.md) which spins up a new instance.

 ![](Attachments/Pasted%20image%2020230305211052.png)